Hospital Acquired Conditions

 How do we adjust payments under the HAC Reduction Program?

-Hospitals that fall under subsection (d) of the Social Security Act with a Total HAC Score greater than the 75th percentile of all Total HAC Scores (i.e., the worst- performing quartile) will have their payments reduced by 1%.
-We won’t reduce payments for hospitals that don’t rank in the worst-performing quartile.
+We’ll reduce the payments of subsection (d) hospitals with a Total HAC Score greater than the 75th percentile of all Total HAC Scores (i.e., the worst-performing quartile) by 1%.

-- HAC Reduction Program payment reduction (if applicable)
+- Is subject to the HAC Reduction Program payment adjustment, then

 When do we adjust payments under the HAC Reduction Program?

 We adjust payments when we pay hospital claims.
-The payment reduction is for all Medicare discharges between October 1, 2018 and September 30, 2019 (i.e., fiscal year (FY) 2019).
+The payment reduction is for all Medicare fee-for-service discharges between October 1, 2019 and September 30, 2020 (i.e., fiscal year (FY) 2020).

-In FY 2019, we let hospitals know whether their payment will be reduced in the Hospital-Acquired Condition (HAC) Reduction Program Hospital-Specific Report (HSR).
-We delivered HSRs to hospitals through the QualityNet Secure Portal in July 2018.
+In FY 2020, we let hospitals know whether their payment will be reduced in the HAC Reduction Program Hospital-Specific Report (HSR).
+We delivered HSRs to hospitals through the QualityNet Secure Portal in July 2019.

 What is the Scoring Calculations Review & Corrections period for the HAC Reduction Program?

-The FY 2014 Inpatient Prospective Payment System/Long-Term Care Hospital Prospective Payment System (IPPS/LTCH PPS) Final Rule requires use to give hospitals confidential HSRs.
+The FY 2014 IPPS/LTCH PPS Final Rule requires use to give hospitals confidential HSRs.
 We give hospitals 30 days to review their HAC Reduction Program data, submit questions about the calculation of their results, and request corrections prior to public reporting.

 Under the Hospital Inpatient Quality Reporting (IQR) Program, hospitals can submit, review, and correct the CDC NHSN HAI data for the full 4.5 months after the end of the reporting quarter.
 The Scoring Calculations Review and Corrections period doesn’t let hospitals correct: